hxchua/datadoubleconfirm/README.md

 **Notebook**: Data Cleaning in R.ipynb
 **Description**: R code for performing various data cleaning tasks

+**Notebook**: datagovsg.ipynb
+**Description**: Python code for performing a API query for a dataset from data.gov.sg and converting the output to a pandas dataframe

 **Notebook**: engineeringjobs.ipynb
 **Description**: Python code for scraping information relating to engineering job openings in Singapore on a government portal as at 31 Jul 2020 using selenium and BeautifulSoup